Monday, January 27, 2020

 Gasson Hall, Room 100

 Keynote address by David W. Robinson-Morris, Ph.D., founding Director of The Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana, Assistant Professor in the Division of Education and Counseling, and Director of Corporate and Foundation Relations.

 The Equity, Justice, and Inclusion Lecture is one in a series of events offered each year by the School of Social Work.
 This year's talk will coincide with the 2019–20 theme "Civility, Discourse, and Civil Disobedience" identified by the school's Equity, Justice, and Inclusion Committee.

 Following the keynote lecture, we will honor the recipients of the 2020 Distinguished Alumni Awards, which recognize BCSSW MSW or PhD alumni who have made significant contributions to the social work profession.
 This year's winners are LCDR Monique Worrell-Oriola, BA ’03, MSW ’06, and the group Melanated Social Work: Michael Grinnell, MSW ’16, Josh McNeil, MSW ’15, Marvin Toliver, MSW ’16, and Jesse Wiltey, MSW ’16.

-David W. Robinson-Morris, PhD, is the founding Director of The Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana, Assistant Professor in the Division of Education and Counseling, and serves as the university’s Director of Corporate and Foundation Relations.
-He holds a Ph.D. in Educational Leadership and Research with a dual concentration in Higher Education Administration and Curriculum Theory, and an Education Specialist Certificate in Educational Leadership with a focus on applied research, measurement, and evaluation both from Louisiana State University.
+David W. Robinson-Morris, PhD, is the founding Director of The Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana.
+He is also Assistant Professor in the Division of Education and Counseling, and serves the university’s Director of Corporate and Foundation Relations.
+He holds a PhD in Educational Leadership and Research with a dual concentration in Higher Education Administration and Curriculum Theory, and an Education Specialist Certificate in Educational Leadership with a focus on applied research, measurement, and evaluation, both from Louisiana State University.
 Full biography »